twschan/CI_MS1_Tessa_Chan/TESTING.md

     [Screenshot show user story](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/features/feature-7-cvlink.png)

+Expected result:
+1. To find a contact form that can be submitted

+Actual result: Works as expected

+---
 *9. As a Returning Visitor, I want to be able to get a downloadable CV of the site owner to easily share with others.*

 Feature: